lejogs/lejogs.github.io/_posts/2014-08-23-Our-summer-holiday-starts-here.md

 Land’s End was deserted.
 This was excellent because it looked like it wouldn’t take long for it to take on a “theme park” feel.
-We took our pictures at the famous sign, filled our water bottles and, at some time around 9:20am we were off.
+We took our pictures at the famous sign, signed the guest book, filled our water bottles and, at some time around 9:20am we were off.

 <figure class="">